5 Intermittent Fasting Myths You Wouldn’t Expect

 And intermittent fasting obliterates that entire mentality.

-An easy way to control your food intake
+Intermittent fasting is an easy way to control your food intake without battling your cravings.

 Once you get used to the schedule, you won’t think about food during your fasting window.

-And during your eating window, you can enjoy healthy portions when you do eat, and not worry about having dessert.
+And during your eating window, you can enjoy healthy portions and not worry about having dessert.

 Plus, pretty much unlike any other diet on the planet, intermittent fasting allows you to have a social life.